-Natalie oversees all regional knowledge for the antitrust and competition group for the Americas, including thought leadership, client training, and publications, amongst other antitrust initiatives for the region, assisting with a diverse range of industry clients in multijurisdictional competition matters.
-She has experience in handling compliance, data privacy matters, and competition litigation, specifically class action.
-She is an active member of the Firm's various industry groups, with a focus on the Energy practice groups of Baker McKenzie.
+Natalie oversees all regional knowledge for the antitrust and competition group for the Americas, including develop thought leadership, client training, and publications, amongst other antitrust initiatives for the region, and advises a diverse range of industry clients in multijurisdictional competition matters.
+She has experience in competition litigation, specifically class action.
+She is an active member of the Firm's various industry groups, with a focus in the Energy, Mining & Infrastructure group of Baker McKenzie.

-Natalie is on the Board for Mujeres en Energias Renovables en México (MERM), an association dedicated to promoting the development of women in renewable energy, and concentrates on advocating for renewables and the empowerment of women in the sector.
+Natalie is on the Board for Mujeres en Energías Renovables (Women in Renewable Energy) en México (MERM), an association dedicated to promoting the development of women in renewable energy, and concentrates on advocating for renewables and the empowerment of women in the sector.

 Representative Legal Matters

-- Represented clients in the renewable energy, automotive, and technology sector in corporate and antitrust matters.
+- Represented clients in the renewable energy sector in corporate and antitrust matters.

 - Represented clients in competition, consumer protection matters, and multijurisdictional class action litigation.

-- Represented clients in the automotive and manufacturing industry in unfair competition matters, FTC allegations, and products liability defense.
+- Represented clients in the automotive and manufacturing industry in unfair competition matters, FTC allegations, consumer fraud, and products liability defense.